 Panasonic has three levels of management cycles for risk management: the G&G Risk Management Committee, four Panasonic Companies, and business divisions.
 Each year, an assessment of the impact of risks that could affect the business management of Companies and affiliated business divisions is undertaken using a single, global set of standards incorporating the potential impact on business operations, probability of risk occurring, and other factors.
 Steps are then taken to identify major Company risks and to ensure that appropriate countermeasures are implemented.
 Taking into consideration these major Company risks, the G&G Risk Management Committee considers and identifies those major risks that require attention from a Group-wide perspective.
 The G&G Risk Management Committee also monitors progress made concerning countermeasures as a means to improve and strengthen Group-wide risk management.

-As a public entity of society, Panasonic management philosophy includes a commitment to contribute to the advancement of world culture by working to improve the quality of life for all of society through the products that it produces and sells.
-Since 2005, the company has been keenly aware of the necessity to practice business continuity —one of the company's duties to society.
-The goal of these activities is to prevent a break in the supply of products or the provision of services when contingencies such as disasters have occurred, or, in the rare eventuality that service has halted, to restart operations as quickly as possible.
+As a public entity of society, Panasonic has established as part of its management philosophy that it will contribute to the advancement of world culture by working to improve the quality of life of society through the products that it produces and sells.
+Since 2005, the company has been keenly aware of the necessity of activities relating to business continuity—one of the company's duties to society.
+The company thus engages in business continuity management (BCM), whose goal is to prevent a halt to the supply of products or the provision of services when contingencies such as disasters have occurred, or, in the rare event that service has halted, to restart operations as quickly as possible.